 Public Information Coordinator, Project Coordinator

 For over 30 years Steve Nelson has provided communications, public relations, and project management services to nonprofit organizations, private industry, broadcasters, advertising agencies, the Alaska Legislature and four Alaska governors.
-He joined the Association of Alaska School Boards in 2004 and has assumed lead roles in two AASB initiatives: Public Information Coordinator of the Alaska Initiative for Community Engagement (Alaska ICE) and Project Coordinator of the Consortium for Digital Learning (CDL).
+He joined the Association of Alaska School Boards in 2004 and has assumed lead roles in two initiatives: AASB Public Information Coordinator and Project Coordinator of the Consortium for Digital Learning (CDL).

 School Climate Coordinator